Jeff Daniels: 2009–2015: Resurgence with The Newsroom

-2010s

-In 2010, Daniels continued his theater work and had a starring role in the little-seen indie Howl, alongside James Franco as Allen Ginsberg.

-Daniels was featured on the cover of the April–May 2011 issue of Guitar Aficionado magazine as well as the July–August 2011 issue of Making Music, where he discussed his experiences with music.
-In 2012 Daniels became the new announcing voice for Apple with the iPhone 5 ads.

 Daniels had a career resurgence with his turn in Aaron Sorkin's HBO drama series The Newsroom (2012–2014) as fictional news anchor Will McAvoy.
-The opening scene of the pilot episode "We Just Decided To", in which Daniels gives a monologue on the state of American greatness, has been viewed more than 13 million times.
+The opening scene of the pilot episode "We Just Decided To", in which Daniels gives a monologue on the state of American greatness, has been viewed more than 23 million times.
 While the show received mixed reviews, Daniels won the Primetime Emmy Award for Lead Actor in a Drama Series for the first season.
 The series ran for two more seasons, for which Daniels was nominated for the Primetime Emmy Award.
 The show also starred Emily Mortimer, John Gallagher Jr., Sam Waterston, Olivia Munn, Alison Pill, Dev Patel, and Jane Fonda.

-In 2015, Daniels reunited with Sorkin in the biographical drama film Steve Jobs with Michael Fassbender, and Kate Winslet.
-He portrayed CEO John Sculley.
+In 2015, Daniels reunited with Sorkin in the biographical drama film Steve Jobs, portraying CEO John Sculley.
 Daniels starred alongside Michael Fassbender, and Kate Winslet, both of whom received Academy Award nominations for their performances.
 The film was directed by Academy Award-winner Danny Boyle and written by Academy Award winner Aaron Sorkin.
 The film was a critical success earning an 86% on Rotten Tomatoes with the consensus reading, "Like the tech giant co-founded by its subject, Steve Jobs gathers brilliant people to deliver a product whose elegance belies the intricate complexities at its core."
 Sorkin won the Golden Globe for its screenplay.
 He played David in The Divergent Series: Allegiant and was set to reprise the role in the planned The Divergent Series: Ascendant.
 In 2014 he reprised his role as Harry Dunne in Dumb and Dumber To reuniting with Jim Carrey.